St John the Evangelist Catholic High School Nowra

 White Card Training

-Year 11 Construction students will be given priority, followed by Year 10 students requiring this qualification for work experience in Term 2.
+Term 2, White Card Course will take place on Monday, 19 May.
+Year 10 students requiring this qualification for work experience in Term 2 will be given priority.
 There are only 20 spots available so please ensure you pay promptly to secure your place.

 Students will require a Unique Student Identification (USI) number on the day.
 Go to JobJump, on the Careers Classroom to create a USI number or Google Create USI .